This is IN THE NEWS in VOA Special English.

 version for the Iraqis to approve.
 The proposed agreement would let American

 forces remain in Iraq for as long as three more years.

-election has received a huge amount of attention in the United States.
+This election has received a huge amount of attention in the United States.
 In fact, some people said it felt like the world was voting for Barack Obama.
 But the proudest celebrations took place in Africa.
 Mister Obama's father was Kenyan and he has family members who live in that country.
 Kenyan President Mwai Kibaki declared Thursday a public holiday.

-that's IN THE NEWS in VOA Special English.
+And that's IN THE NEWS in VOA Special English.
 I'm Steve Ember.